Bullying and cyberbullying

 - resist inappropriate pressure.

 These skills will also develop pupils’ resilience and coping skills and help them to negotiate conflict constructively.
-Circle time at the beginning of lessons or as a regular part of the school day can also help pupils get to know each other a little better and develop understanding and empathy.

 1. Focus on a whole-school approach

-- building strong relationships with parents and carers before any crisis emerges so that difficult conversations about behaviour are easier and more productive
+- building strong relationships with parents and carers before any crisis emerges, so that difficult conversations about behaviour are easier and more productive

 2. Design an effective anti-bullying policy

-Your school policy should:
+Your setting’s policy should: